 - It may not truly be anonymous.
 While clinics can conceal donors’ identities, genetic testing services like 23andMe provide information that can help people find and connect with their family members.
 Even if you wish to avoid knowing the identity of your child’s biological family, they may be able to find out on their own later on.

-- Your child won’t know their full family medical history.
-Without the knowledge of diseases or conditions present in their biological relatives, your child may lack important information about their own risk factors.
+- Your child won’t get an updated family medical history.
+While you'll get the information that the sperm donor gave at the time they donated, you likely won't get any follow-up information.
+Without up-to-date knowledge of diseases or conditions present in their biological relatives, your child may lack important information about their own risk factors.

 Sperm from a known donor (also called a directed donor), like a friend or relative, has its advantages and disadvantages as well.
 The main benefits include:

-- Your child can have a connection to their biological parent.
+- Your child can have a connection to their genetic parent.
 A relationship with their biological family can give your child broader family ties and help them understand their genetic traits.

 - You can use a “fresh” sperm sample for home insemination.
 You may be able to use non-frozen sperm for insemination at home or in a fertility clinic.
 One study found that fresh sperm were more effective than frozen sperm for intrauterine insemination (IUI), with fertility rates of 21% versus approximately 16%.